XQ22/Avoid5/README.md

 # Avoid5

-This W3-point is where I put a my writings that avoid fifthglyphs.
+This is a W3-point in which I put a my writings that avoid fifthglyphs.

+Random word writings pick a random word as topic and jot down about a KB of words about it.